andylin-hao/AOSP_Docker_Build/README.md

 source build/envsetup.sh
 lunch
 ```
 to configure and build the AOSP/Android-x86 sources.
+The USB device mapping also allows you to use adb and fastboot to flash your mobile devices.